ICD-11: WHO-FIC

-The WHO Family of International Classifications (WHO-FIC), also called the WHO Family, is a suit of classifications used to describe various aspects of the health care system in a consistent manner, with a standardised terminology.
+The WHO Family of International Classifications (WHO-FIC), also called the WHO Family, is a suite of classifications used to describe various aspects of the health care system in a consistent manner, with a standardised terminology.
 The abbreviation is variously written with or without a hyphen ("WHO-FIC" or "WHOFIC").
 The WHO-FIC consists of four components: the WHO-FIC Foundation, the Reference Classifications, the Derived Classifications, and the Related Classifications.
 The WHO-FIC Foundation, also called the Foundation Component, represents the entire WHO-FIC universe.
 It is a collection of over hundred thousand entities, also called classes or nodes.
 Entities are anything relevant to health care.
 They are used to describe diseases, disorders, body parts, bodily functions, reasons for visit, medical procedures, microbes, causes of death, social circumstances of the patient, and much more.